wtrmln92/merchtopia-shop/README.md

 ## Description

-This is the public facing shop for users to browse and buy products
+This is the public facing shop for users to browse and buy products.
+The stack consists of:

+- vite
+- typescript
+- react
+- tanstack query and router
+- mantine

 ## Prerequisites